 This way of thinking about sales will require a paradigm shift for freelancers and creatives who expect their clients to say, in effect, “Here are the lines.
 Color inside them.”

-You may be more comfortable when a client gives you a site map for a website or a bullet point list of blog post topics.
-But make the right mental shifts, as the situation demands, from vendor to advisor, specialist to consultant, and you’ll capture more work.
+In consulting interviews, you may be more comfortable when a client gives you a site map for a website or a bullet point list of blog post topics.
+But once you make the right mental shifts, as the situation demands, from vendor to advisor, specialist to consultant, you can move upstream and capture more high-value projects.
 (You can read more on those mental shifts here.)